shinyay/doc-to-read/README.md

 - [x] [The ever-widening world of Wasm](https://github.com/shinyay/doc-to-read/files/9721083/2022-09-27-infoworld.pdf)
   - [InfoWorld](https://www.infoworld.com/article/3674124/the-ever-widening-world-of-wasm.html)
   > The World Wide Web Consortium (W3C) first announced Wasm, i.e., WebAssembly, back in 2015 and published it in 2018.
 Originally designed solely for use in the browser, the in-the-weeds Wasm is garnering interest as a potential barrier breaker across different hardware and software environments.
 The original vision for Wasm was a security tool that allowed developers to safely use compiled languages like C, C++, or Rust in the browser, while at the same time preventing the code from taking over a user’s machine.
+  > Wasm blockers: Perhaps a bigger issue is that Wasm, a very specific instruction set architecture, is not currently POSIX-compliant, so you can’t use it to do a lot of standard things developers have come to expect (think of things like opening a file or a network socket).

 ## 2022-09

 - [x] [Resilient Organizations Make Psychological Safety a Strategic Priority](https://github.com/shinyay/doc-to-read/files/9643085/Resilient.Organizations.Make.Psychological.Safety.a.Strategic.Priority.pdf)